E-commerce

 After delivery: ask whether the experience matched expectations (product, packaging, delivery times).

-After support: CSAT or an open-ended question about problem resolution.
+After support: CSAT or an open-ended question about the problem resolution.

-Cart abandonment: a single limited-choice question may be enough to understand the main blocker.
+Cart abandonment: a single question with limited choices can be enough to understand the main friction.

-An e-commerce chatbot can ask these questions within the flow, with a low cognitive cost for the user.
-Remember to indicate how you will use the answers: transparency often increases participation.
+An e-commerce chatbot can ask these questions in the flow, with a low cognitive cost for the user.
+Think about indicating how you will use the responses: transparency often increases participation.

 Step 2: Centralize, clean, categorize

-Before any analysis, consolidate the sources into a single repository (shared spreadsheet, ticketing tool, feedback platform, or data warehouse).
-Standardize the fields: date, channel, segment (new customer, returning), product or collection, sentiment if you are doing classification, and raw text.
+Before any analysis, gather the sources in a single repository (shared spreadsheet, ticketing tool, feedback platform, or data warehouse).
+Standardize the fields: date, channel, segment (new customer, recurring), product or collection, sentiment if you are doing classification, and raw text.
 Remove obvious duplicates and off-topic messages (spam, form errors).

 Source | What it captures well | Watch out |